supervisely-ecosystem/import-app-from-scratch/README.md

 ## Step 3.
 Advanced debug

 Advanced debug is for final app testing.
-In this case, import app will download data from Supervisely server and upload them to new project.
-You can use this mode to test your app before publishing it to the Ecosystem.
+In this case, import app will download data from Supervisely server and upload images to new project.
+You can use this mode to test your app before [publishing it to the Ecosystem](https://developer.supervisely.com/getting-started/cli#release-your-private-apps-using-cli).

 **Output of the app in production mode:**